Rename Your File

 On mobile, you have access to all the functions of Pilot from latakoo.com, but in the app.
 View, comment, share, copy and download clips from the latakoo cloud.

 Easily filter the Pilot view on your phone to isolate particular networks or zoom into the Pilot feed to see more details.
+Use search to locate files by uploader name, file name, metadata, transcription or keywords.

 Download clips to share on social media or update metadata associated with a file.